 But whether you can make a claim or not depends on the type of scam you have fallen for.

-For Section 75 to apply the item or service you bought must have cost over £100 and not more than £30,000.
+For section 75 to apply the item or service you bought must have cost more than £100 and not more than £30,000.

 2 I paid using a debit card

 If you used a debit card, you may be able to ask your bank to get your money back through the chargeback scheme.

 Chargeback is not enshrined in law but is part of Scheme Rules, which participating banks subscribe to.